 Here’s a number of design decisions we made through the process that lead to our studio being recognised as Queensland’s most Sustainable Commercial Office Design and the best Commercial Office Design on the Sunshine Coast in 2014.

 > We were building on a steep slope.
-By using steel poles we minimised the need for earth moving and instead worked with the natural contours of the land.
+By using steel poles we minimized the need for earth moving and instead worked with the natural contours of the land.

 > Our suspended floor is held up with manufactured I beams rather than hardwood.
 I beams are made from sustainable plantation pine.